bsc-s2/pykit/cachepool/README.md

 def close_callback(element):
     element.close()

-# decide the element can be reused or not when error occurs
+# decide whether the element can be reused or not when error occurs
 def reuse_decider(errtype, errval, _traceback):
     if errtype in (CachePoolError, CachePoolGeneratorError):
         return True